openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     class Type {}

     function foo (parameter: Type) {
-      let local: Type = parameter /* here 'parameter' is the expression in the form of simple name */ local = new Type () /* here 'local' is the expression in the form of simple name */
+      let local: Type = parameter /* 'parameter' here is the expression in the form of simple name */ local = new Type () /* 'local' here is the expression in the form of simple name */
-      local = compilationUnitName.someGlobalVariable /* here qualifiedName
+      local = compilationUnitName.someExportedVariable /* qualifiedName here
-          refers to a global variable imported from some compilation unit */ }
+          refers to a variable imported from a compilation unit */ }

 |